Manas family: Jozef

 Considered the last court painter of the family, Jozef was born in 1835 and died in 1916.
 He is the son of Zenop Manas's brother Mgirdic.
-During the reign of Abdulmecid I, Jozef received education in Europe and took the place of Sebuh.
-One of the most important works of Jozef has been the miniature portrait of the last German Empress and Prussian Queen Augusta Victoria of Schleswig-Holstein.
-Also among considerable significance is his oil painting of Deli Fuad Pasha.

 Edgar

 Edgar Manas was born on April 12, 1875, in Istanbul.
 He is known to be one of the three co-authors of the Turkish National Anthem, as he made the arrangements for orchestra.
-Artistically gifted young Edgar was sent to Italy at the age of 13 to attend the Murat-Raphaelian Armenian School to study commerce.
+Artistically gifted young Edgar was sent to Italy at the age of 13 to attend the Moorat-Raphael College to study commerce.
 While in Venice he also took piano lessons with Professor Trivellini.
 Upon graduating in 1894, he returned to his native city.
 Yet, his impulse to continue his music studies took him back to Italy, where he settled in Padua and worked with composer Luigi Bottazzo, focusing on harmony, counterpoint and fugue.
 Back in Constantinople, Manas pursued his music studies further.
 He concentrated primarily on composition by examining the classics and the works of contemporary French masters.
 He produced a series of piano composition in the idiom of Chopin, including "Minuet-Valse" which was published in 1905 by A. Comendinger of Constantinople.
 During the same year, Edgar Manas conducted the Gallia choral group in a concert at Salle de fêtes de l'Union française, a local auditorium, which earned him the Order of Officier d’académie from the French government.
 In 1912, Manas made the acquaintance of Komitas, the founder of modern Armenian music.
 Although their relationship was cordial, it was not particularly close, for Manas and Komitas lived in two different aesthetic worlds.
 Edgar Manas perhaps is best remembered for his work on İstiklal Marşı, the Turkish National Anthem.
 In 1932, he was commissioned by the Turkish Republic to harmonize and orchestrate the melody created by Zeki Üngör.
 In 1933, a choir of 160 members performed his Vatan Şarkısı (National Song) at the Tepebaşı Tiyatrosu in Istanbul.
 The following year, Manas arranged and published 5 Türk Halk Şarkısı (Five Turkish Folk Songs) and, in 1935, composed Danses populaires Turques (Turkish Folk Dances) for piano, published by Editions Maurice Senard in Paris.

-A large portion of Manas’s manuscripts is reposited at the Charents Museum of Literature and Arts of Armenia.
+A large portion of Manas's manuscripts is reposited at the Charents Museum of Literature and Arts of Armenia.
 His students included members of the Ottoman Palace, Turkish musicians, such as Hüseyin Sadeddin Arel and Dr. Suphi Ezgi, and Armenian composers, including Ara Bartevian and Koharik Gazarossian.
 Edgar Manas died March 9, 1964, and is buried in the Armenian Catholic cemetery of Şişli in Istanbul.